maxxiimo/the-front-end-manifesto/README.md

 - [Front End Coder's Manifesto][The Manifesto]
 - [Getting Started][]
   -  Groundwork
     - .gemfile
     - .gitignore
-  -  Layout
+  -  Foundation Markup: The Application Layout
-    -  Where Does It Live?
+    - So Where Does It Live?
-    -  Give Me the Code!
+    - The Code
     - HTML5 Boilerplate
     - Where Do Things Go?
     - What Did We Just Do?
   -  Styles
+    - Using Compass
 - [Organization][]
   - HTML Organization
     - Naming Conventions